 It’s that time of year again – hay fever season.
 You may notice symptoms as early as March when the tree pollen season starts.
 This is followed by grass pollen season, then weed pollen – which can continue into September.

-Let’s face it, the runny nose, sneezing, itchy eyes and throat associated with hay fever can put a downer on summer – especially when you want to enjoy a picnic in the park or long bike ride.
+Let’s face it, the runny nose, sneezing, itchy eyes and throat associated with hay fever can make summer a little more difficult – especially when you want to enjoy a picnic in the park or long bike ride.
 As such, many of us find ourselves reaching for antihistamines – over the counter medications designed to reduce histamine production.
 For some, these lead to drowsiness and become less effective as the season wears on.

 Luckily, there’s plenty of other things you can try to help minimise and manage the most dreaded of hay fever symptoms.

-Applying a balm or oil around your nose can help to trap pollen before it can enter your nasal passage and trigger symptoms.
-There are many natural balms designed for this purpose, however everyday items like olive oil work just as well.
-Similarly, wearing sunglasses or a wide-brimmed hat when outside to avoid pollen reaching your eyes or settling in your hair can be beneficial.
+Applying a balm or oil around your nose may help trap pollen before it can enter your nasal passage and trigger symptoms.
+There are many natural balms designed for this purpose, however everyday olive oil works just as well.
+Similarly, wearing wraparound sunglasses or a wide-brimmed hat when outside helps prevent pollen reaching your eyes or settling in your hair.

 Top view of zeolite powder in a wooden spoon